1600GTO German Equatorial Mount with Extended Temperature Absolute Encoders. Includes APCC-PRO and PEMPro (1600GTO-AEL)

 GTOCP4 Control Box

-The GTOCP4 Control Box offers multiple connection options to suit your requirements including wifi, ethernet, USB and serial ports.
+The GTOCP4 Control Box offers multiple connection options to suit your requirements including Wi-Fi, ethernet, USB and serial ports.
 In addition to all the features carried forward from previous control boxes, the GTOCP4 applies safety slew logic to all slew commands.
-Future software updates will be available via direct downloads.
+Future software updates will be available via downloads from the Software Updates tab of our website.

 The GTOCP4 contains all of the circuitry to drive the two servo motors and the logic required to navigate the sky.
 It can be easily removed from the mount, if required.
 The 1600GTO uses the same GTOCP4 Control Box as 1100GTO and Mach1GTO.
 In fact, the control boxes for all three mounts are interchangeable with one another in an emergency.
-However, the absolute encoder function is only available in the control boxes sold with those mounts.
+However, the absolute encoder function is only available in the control boxes sold with the 1100 and 1600 mounts with encoders installed.

 Be sure to review extensive information regarding the GTOCP4.